 4. Consider the future

 A workplace strategy shouldn’t only be focussed on the current workplace situation, it should also look to the future of the business.
 With an ever-competitive market, many workplaces are turning to innovative and technologically advanced workplaces to attract talent and support their employees.
-With this in mind, consider how your workplace strategy can support new work trends by asking these questions:
+With this in mind consider how you can support new work trends by asking these questions:

 - How is the business going to evolve in the next 3, 5 and 10 years?